ortexx/walletone/readme.md

 };

 let errorHandler = (err, meta) => {
-    // you can save to a file, db e.t.c.
+    // you can save something to a file, db e.t.c.
     // operation must be synchronous or in the background };

-app.post('payments/notify/handler/', w1.notify(successHandler, errorHandler));
+app.post('payments/notification/', w1.notify(successHandler, errorHandler));

 ```

 # Description
-You can write custom notify handler, but library version includes data/signature validation and automatically send all headers in the necessary format
+You can write custom notification handler, but library version includes data/signature validation and automatically send all headers in the necessary format

 # API
 ### .constructor(secretKey, merchantId, [defaultData])